Burkhardt/OsLib.Test/README.md

 ![TestFirst](TestFirst.jpg)

-Now you can start any unit test on the vright side via `Debug` or on the left side tapping the run button in the test explorer.
+Now you can start any unit test on the vright side via `Debug Test` or on the left side tapping the run button in the test explorer.